andrasg/loxone-influx/readme.md

 ## DevOps flow using Docker

-I am using an Azure Container Registry (ACR) to host my images.
+I am using an Azure Container Registry (ACR) to host my images but this approach would be analogous when using other registries (eg: dockerhub) as well.
 The following ACR task watches commits in this github repository, builds the docker image, and pushes the new image to the registry.

 I am running [watchtower](https://containrrr.github.io/watchtower/) to make sure my container is using the latest image available in ACR.

 ### ACR task

+The following task watches this github repository, builds the docker image upon commit and pushes the new image to ACR with the `latest` tag.

 ```sh
 az acr task create \